sophxine/Neural-cellular-automata-seeds/README.md

 1. NCAv1: A simple convolutional neural network that learns the rule B2/S23, it is currently the only version with training.
 2. Multi-state-NCAv1: The same but with multiple states, controlled by the same neural network.
 3. NCAv2: An agent-based version of the neural cellular automata, agents that can create or kill cells.
 It seems to create more complex patterns.
-4. ganca: A GAN(generative adverserial network) version of it.
+4. ganca: A GAN(generative adverserial network) version of the neural cellular automata.
 It is very unstable but if you stabelize it, it produces similar results to NCAv1.